 Here's the reasoning: Lighthouse scores measure synthetic performance under throttled conditions.
 Real users on modern networks and devices won't notice 38KB.
 The build-time improvements compound across every code change.
 The CSS-first configuration will save debugging time for months.

 And honestly?
 A 79 performance score is still "good" by Lighthouse standards.
-We're not dropping into yellow or red.
 We're trading perfect green numbers for a better development experience.

 What we'd do differently